numbers in sign language uk

 All regions show the same numbers for 1 – 5.
 Here’s how you sign the numbers:

-You sign with your hand facing towards you and holding the hand up at chest height, raising the index finger to indicate the number 1, then raising index and middle finger together to represent the number 2, then raising the third finger to represent the number 3 and so on.
+You sign with your hand facing towards you and holding the hand up at chest height, raising the index finger to indicate the number 1, then raising the index and middle finger together to represent the number 2, then raising the third finger to represent the number 3 and so on.

 Regional variations:

-The regional variations start from number 6.
+all regions sign numbers differently.
+Most regional variations start from number 6.
 The southern variation tends to use the thumb bent at the knuckle.
 In northern variations, the extended little finger represents the number 6.

 Southern variations (e.g. London) start from the thumb and then add a digit as numbers increase e.g. thumb and index finger to represent 7 and so on.